developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/input/barcode/index.md

 <br><br>

 #### E) Auto Group Identification
-**Auto Group Identification** decodes barcodes from a document that share a common pattern, designating them into a unique group based on the criteria defined in the [NextGen SimulScan Template](../../templatebuilder).
-Applies to [MultiBarcode](../../templatebuilder/#multibarcode) (as part of Document Capture) template type.
+**Auto Group Identification** decodes barcodes from a document that share a common pattern, designating them into a unique group based on the criteria defined in the NextGen SimulScan Template<!--[NextGen SimulScan Template](../../templatebuilder)-->.
+Applies to MultiBarcode<!--[MultiBarcode](../../templatebuilder/#multibarcode)--> (as part of Document Capture) template type.
 All of the following criteria must be met for this group of barcodes in order to decode:
 * Same barcode symbology
 * Same first 1-2 Characters of the barcode data
 * Same barcode data length